Tomato Curry

 Look For

-- Strong tomato aroma at the stem end
+- Strong, sweet tomato aroma at stem end

-- Smooth skin without cracks, bruises, or blemishes
+- Smooth skin without cracks, blemishes, or soft spots

 Avoid